jameshume/jehtech/src/html/c_and_cpp/templates.md

 }
 ```

-## Use SFINAE To Eliminate Function Collision
+### Use SFINAE To Eliminate Function Collision
-Contrived, but ayway...
+Contrived, but anyway...
 There is bank A and bank B, both of which support SWIFT transfers.
 We cannot modify their API.

 ```cpp
 class BankA_Account {